ddivad195/SpaceInvadersJS/README.md

 ![screenshot](/screenshots/main_menu_electron.PNG)

 A JavaScript remake of the popular classic 'Space Invaders'.
 Uses HTML5 canvas for rendering and runs as a desktop application using the Electron framework.
-Made as an assignment while studying Graphics & Image Processing at college.

 #Usage: